TheMaster3558/aiointeractions/README.rst

 aiointeractions
 ===============

-An async Discord HTTP Interactions wrapper for `discord.py`.
+An async Discord HTTP Interactions wrapper for `discord.py` built with `aiohttp`.

 Installing